Jamesdiu/myblog/content/post/2020-07-15-how-to-choose-a-satisfying-board-game-part-i.en.markdown

 {{< figure src="/post/2020-07-15-how-to-choose-a-satisfying-board-game-part-i.en_files/catan_GOT.png" title=""  width="600" >}}

 Being a board game enthusiast, I always introduce board games to my friends.
 Some of them might be another enthusiast, while some might have an idea that the board game is equivalent to chess.
-Most of the time I use my instinct and my understanding of the taste of my friends to decide which game would provide the greatest fun for us.
-However, it can be very biased due to my personal preference.
+Most of the time I use my instinct to estimate the favor of my friends and decide which game would be the perfect match.
+However, this can be very biased due to my own preference.
 On the other hand, I love to collect *different* board games.
 I hope my collection can be diverse enough to serve all kinds of my friends' backgrounds and preferences.
-So how should I choose a game to meet general preference?
+So how should I choose a game to meet these targets?
 And which game should I select, such that it will enrich my collection and make sure it could be fun?
-(It is quite upset when you find out a new game is boring...)
+(It is quite upset when you are bored by a new game you just bought...)
 Learning more about the general preference statistically would be a nice solution.

 ### Data description
 Regarding the data of board games, [BoardGameGeek(BGG)](https://boardgamegeek.com/) is undoubtedly the biggest source.
 However, I am not going to pull the data directly.
-Instead, I will use the data from an interesting [post](https://dvatvani.github.io/BGG-Analysis-Part-1.html) about the trend and rating bias on BGG in 2018, which also come from BGG.
+Instead, I will use the data from an interesting [post by Dinesh Vatvani](https://dvatvani.github.io/BGG-Analysis-Part-1.html) about the trend and rating bias on BGG in 2018.
 Although it is not up-to-date data, I think it can still give us some insights and suggestions.

 ```r